March 2, 2023

 Primary goals of the pilot are to:

-Learn more on how we can help equip your organisation https://fiftyeight.io/solutions/
+Learn more on how we can develop a bespoke solution for your organisation – https://fiftyeight.io/solutions/